KeesStraatman/WGA-analysis/README.md

 ![](WGA3.1.jpg)

-\- Version 3.1 was optimized for images from Dr Wei Ni, Diabetes Center, University of California, San Francisco.
+\- [Version 3.1](WGA3.1.txt) was optimized for images from Dr Wei Ni, Diabetes Center, University of California, San Francisco.

 ![](Histo_2.jpg)

-\- Version Histo_2 optimized for images from Malgosia Kepczynska, University of Buckingham, UK using Haematoxylin& eosin Y stained adipose tissue sections.
+\- [Version Histo_6](Histo_6.txt) optimized for images from Malgosia Kepczynska, University of Buckingham, UK using Haematoxylin& eosin Y stained adipose tissue sections.

 ![](SEM.jpg)

-\- Version SEM optimized for SEM image analysis for Chris Fogarty, Helsinki.
+\- [Version SEM](SEM.txt) optimized for SEM image analysis for Chris Fogarty, Helsinki.

 Download the [WGA manual](WGA_all.pdf) for help to install and run the macro.